Understanding Emotional Dysregulation

 - Seasonal affective disorder (SAD)

 Emotional dysregulation is treatable.
-Once you learn to regulate your emotions you will be able to more effectively deal with challenges, come up with solutions, and move forward from the effects of your traumatic experiences.
+Once you learn to regulate your emotions, you will be able to more effectively deal with challenges, come up with solutions, and move forward from the effects of your traumatic experiences.

 The main treatment for emotional dysregulation includes:

-- Somatic regulation helps you learn how to relax the muscles of your body, which alleviates intense emotions
+- Somatic regulation: helps you learn how to relax the muscles of your body, which alleviates intense emotions

-- Schema therapy holds the belief that emotional dysregulation comes from maladaptive schemas developed in childhood.
+- Schema therapy: Holds the belief that emotional dysregulation comes from maladaptive schemas developed in childhood.
 Schema therapy can help you change your narratives to help regulate your emotions or even treat disorders like narcissistic personality disorder.

 Emotional dysregulation is difficult to live with.
-Your highs are high and your lows are even lower.
+Your highs are high, and your lows are even lower.
 This makes regular life challenges more difficult.
 With emotional regulation therapy, you can deal with difficult challenges with a clear mind and be more productive than you ever were.

-During your first session, you will get actionable steps you can take to alleviate your emotional dysregulation.
-However, therapy is not about the length of treatment.
-It is about making sustainable life-long changes.
+During your first session you will get actionable steps you can take to alleviate your emotional dysregulation.

 Some things that can affect how long emotional regulation therapy takes include: